 It occupies less space than that of soil based gardens, as plants with small roots can be grown closer to each other.

 Residue in traditional gardening can lead to environment degradation due to high proportion of calcium, phosphorous and potassium content dissolved in it.
-But in hydroponic systems; water can be reuseable many times leading to water conservation with less expense occured in it.
-Learn the advantages of Hydroponics here: Benefits of Hydroponics.
+But in hydroponic systems; water can be re-useable many times leading to water conservation with less expense occurred in it.

 Hydroponics involves less labor.
 Maintenance is also minimal.